salman-abedin/bolt/README.md

 ### Can I use Dmenu instead of Rofi?

-You can, but you will be missing out on Rofi's ability to sort using fzf algorithm.
+You can, but you will be missing out on Rofi's ability to search using fzf algorithm.
 In other words, you'll have to spend a few more key presses to find what you are looking for.